 Foreigners can choose which insurance company to go with and change it every 12 months.
 There are 7 public health insurance companies and 5 commercial insurance companies.
 The insurance policy, coverage, limits, and benefits are different for every company.
 It is good to shop around and not go with the cheapest or first company at hand.
 Your health is the most valuable asset.

-For a more specific guideline how to register for the insurance, how to choose the right insurance company and policy and how to pay the insurance premiums, download the BEC infosheet on health insurance here.
+For a more specific guideline how to register for the insurance, how to choose the right insurance company and policy and how to pay the insurance premiums, visit the BEC guide on health insurance here.